Boulder County government offices will be closed at noon Dec. 31, and all day Jan. 1 for the New Year’s holiday.

 Too often, these stories have been left out of the official record.
 This project seeks to honor, protect, and uplift Latinx and Chicano histories so that they are remembered, celebrated, and preserved for generations to come.

-This project is a collaboration between Boulder County Community Planning & Permitting and Parks & Open Space and is partnering with Rooted Pathways Leadership, LLC.
+This project is a collaboration between Boulder County Community Planning & Permitting, Parks & Open Space, and Rooted Pathways Leadership, LLC.

 Community History